petterthowsen/zen/interpreter-proposal.md

 The following is a very general and loosely sketched proposal for the interpreter/runtime system for Zen.

 It should:
-- Run in an event loop and supports the `async` and `await` keywords to handle asynchronous programming.
+- Run in a single-threaded event loop and supports the `async` and `await` keywords to handle asynchronous programming.
 - Support exceptions with `throw`, `try`, `catch` statements.
 - Execution "environments" or "scopes" that can be created and forked from parent environments (functions have their own scope, as do for loops etc. but might have access to their parent scope in some contexts.)
 - Error reporting with stack traces
 - Robust type system with support for parametric types (generics such as `Array<int, 5>`)
 - Flexible namespace/import system

+At some point, we should consider adding support for true concurrency, probably via goroutines.

 ## Type system
 Zen is strictly typed, with type inference.
 We also need to support type casting/conversion.